-Skinner followed his father and grandfather down the pits straight from school.
+He tells me he followed his father and grandfather down the pits straight from school.
 Having worked as a miner for 20 years, he became a member of Derbyshire County Council in the 1960s.
-He recalls proudly how he was also lucky enough to be elected president of Derbyshire miners (made up of 45 pits) at the age of 32.
-He mentions his time as a miner is what made him the person he is today.
+He proudly recalls how he was also lucky enough to be elected president of Derbyshire miners (made up of 45 pits) at the age of 32 and mentions that his time as a miner is what made him the person he is today.

 “I was shaped by the fact that I lived in a mining community where everybody lived cheek by jowl of one another,” says Skinner.
 His political views were formed from a much younger age (ten or eleven).
 A youthful Dennis Skinner used to read about the war and ‘everything else’ in the papers he delivered as a schoolboy.
-“The idea that politics begins in Parliament is a nonsense.”
+“The idea that politics begins in Parliament is nonsense.”
 He says.

-It’s obvious Skinner is proud of his working-class, industrial past and passionate about his mining background as he refers back to those days regularly throughout the interview.
+It’s obvious Skinner is proud of his working-class, industrial past and passionate about his mining background as he refers back to those days regularly in every interview I’ve ever read with him.

 Does he think there a lack of working-class representatives in Parliament?

 “I’m staggered there aren’t more working class people in Parliament,” He adds: “When you think, there are a million people who work in the health service, yet there are probably only half a dozen MPs in Parliament, on all sides, that have had experience in the NHS.

 “I would say we ought to have 50-60 percent of people, like me [working-class], who know what it’s like to clock on and clock off.”

 I challenge Skinner to explain, taking into account his 47 years of Parliamentary wisdom, what could be done to break down the barriers which prevent working-class people from entering politics to ensure the wider electorate is better represented.

 “We have to keep saying, as I’m saying on tape to you, that we need more people who know what it’s like to work for a living,”